Humanoid

 GetAppliedDescription

-This can be used to quickly determine a player's look and to assign their look to other players using the Humanoid:ApplyDescription() function.
+This function returns a copy of the humanoid's cached HumanoidDescription which describes its current look.
+This can be used to quickly determine a character's look and to assign their look to other characters using the Humanoid:ApplyDescription() function.

 Returns